B or T production with coupling to 3rd generation SM quarks¶

 The datasets used by Contur have final states sensitive to all three possible decays, but the \(Z \rightarrow ll\) measurements (for example ), especially those in association with b-jets (e.g. ). are the most sensitive, meaning Contur has most sensitivity to the \(B \rightarrow Zb\) decay, giving a complementary exclusion to at high \(M_B\), and similar in shape to .
 At lower \(M_B\) values the whole physical plane is excluded by both sets of results.

 In the upper left region, decays to a Higgs dominate and the most sensitive measurements are the \(H \rightarrow \gamma\gamma\) fiducial cross sections, especially .

 and Contur so far…

-The sensitvity is not as strong as the searches, but there is a region at high \(BR(T \rightarrow bW)\) where is some complementarity.
+The sensitvity is not as strong as the searches, but there is a region at high \(BR(T \rightarrow bW)\) and high \(M_T\) where there is some complementarity.
 This is the region where single \(T\) production dominates over pair production.